-Our proof is fundamentally different than Calegari's proof of unboundedness of the Euler class for $\Homeo_0(\R^2)^\delta$, which uses non-compactness of $\R^2$ in an essential way.
-It also differs considerably from an existing argument for unboundedness of cohomology classes in $\Homeo_0(T^2)$ (see discussion in Section \ref{h.e. sec}), which used the fact that $H^2(\Homeo_0(T^2); \Z) \cong \Z^2$ has a $\GL(2,\Z)$ action (via conjugation, using the mapping class group of $T^2$).
+Our proof is fundamentally different than Calegari's proof of unboundedness of the Euler class for $\Homeo_0(\R^2)$ bundles with discrete structure group, which uses non-compactness of $\R^2$ in an essential way.
+It also differs considerably from the existing argument for unboundedness of cohomology classes in $\Homeo_0(T^2)$, which used the fact that $H^2(\Homeo_0(T^2); \Z) \cong \Z^2$ has a $\GL(2,\Z)$-action of the mapping class group of $T^2$.

 Section \ref{prelim sec} contains some brief background on bounded cohomology, Gromov norm, and cohomology of homeomorphism groups, giving the tools to derive Theorem \ref{fibered thm} from Theorem \ref{surface group thm}.
 The proof of Theorem \ref{surface group thm} is an explicit construction described in Section \ref{surface gp sec}.